X5DNA.com

 The Exoskeleton

 The exoskeleton worn by Phil, and later by Logan, in Dark Angel was based upon a device that actually existed at the time Dark Angel was written.
 Development on the human exoskeleton has continued, and you can read more about it in this Raytheon news release.
+By now, most people have heard about one of these newer exoskeletons.

 Progress continues on the development of artificial human exoskeletons in several areas.